BobRay/RefreshCache/readme.md

 The only settable property is &delay, which sets the number of seconds to sleep between page requests.
 The default is 1 second.

-To install, paste the code into a snippet called clear-cache.
+To install, paste the code into a snippet called ClearCache.
 Create a resource called ClearCache with just the snippet tag: [[!ClearCache]].

 **IMPORTANT:** The resource should not be cacheable and the alias should be